 In 1928 a Brisbane born man by the name of Sir Charles Kingsford Smith left California for a solo plane ride back home.
 Flying via Hawaii and Fiji, Sir Charles landed after a staggering 83 hours and 38 minutes of flight time.

-Reaching a height of 92 metres, the Brisbane City Hall clock tower makes our hall the largest in the country.
+Reaching a height of 92 metres, the Brisbane City Hall clock tower makes the hall the largest in the country.
 Built between 1920 and 1930 the tower has an observation platform stopping at 76 metres, where people can get a top look at the city surrounding.

 Brisbane was home to Australia’s first rocket launch, albeit a failed attempt.
 Queensland Air Mail Society president and founder Alan H. Young, with an ambition to modernise the postal service, dispatched a rocket filled with empty envelopes from a ship called the Canonbar from the Brisbane River in 1934.